P. G. T. Beauregard: Early life and education

+Beauregard was related to the inventor/firearms engineer and physician Jean Alexandre LeMat, who had married Beauregard's cousin Justine Sophie LePretre in 1849.

+West Point

-He then attended the United States Military Academy at West Point, New York.
-One of his instructors was Robert Anderson, who later became the commander of Fort Sumter and surrendered to Beauregard at the start of the Civil War.
+Beauregard attended the United States Military Academy at West Point, New York.
+One of his instructors was Robert Anderson, the later commander of Fort Sumter; he surrendered to Beauregard at the start of the Civil War.
 Upon enrolling at West Point, Beauregard dropped the hyphen from his surname and treated Toutant as a middle name, to fit in with his classmates.
-From that point on, he rarely used his first name, preferring "G. T. Beauregard."
+From that point on, he rarely used his first name, preferring "G. T. Beauregard."; these name changes also served as part of a process of Americanization.
 He graduated second in his class in 1838 and excelled both as an artilleryman and military engineer.
 His Army friends gave him many nicknames: "Little Creole", "Bory", "Little Frenchman", "Felix", and "Little Napoleon".

+In February 1845, Beauregard returned to Louisiana, where he moved into the French Quarter of New Orleans, living in a prominent Creole of color neighborhood on St. Louis Street.
+Beauregard maintained an office on Bourbon Street, where he continued his work for the United States Army Corps of Engineers.
+In the meantime, he worked on an improved furnace for boiling sugar.

 Early military career

+Mexican-American War

 During the Mexican–American War, Beauregard served as an engineer under General Winfield Scott.
 He was appointed brevet captain for the battles of Contreras and Churubusco and major for Chapultepec, where he was wounded in the shoulder and thigh.
 He was noted for his eloquent performance in a meeting with Scott in which he convinced the assembled general officers to change their plan for attacking the fortress of Chapultepec.
 He was one of the first officers to enter Mexico City.
 Beauregard considered his contributions in dangerous reconnaissance missions and devising strategy for his superiors to be more significant than those of his engineer colleague, Captain Robert E. Lee, so he was disappointed when Lee and other officers received more brevets than he did.